-HAZARDOUS SUBSTANCES AND NEW ORGANISMS ACT (1996): It cannot be confirmed that the proprietary components of this product are not registered as hazardous substances with the Environmental Risk Management Authority.
+HAZARDOUS SUBSTANCES AND NEW ORGANISMS ACT (1996): The Proprietary Glycol Monobutyl Ether component of this product is registered as hazardous substances with the Environmental Risk Management Authority.
+Specific controls apply to Proprietary Glycol Monobutyl Ether and may apply to this product.